-2.Weighted Average Achievement Index or Core Subject Performance Index is higher than at the time of identification (2021-2022 school year).

-3.Graduation Rate (average 4,5,6) is 67% or higher.
+- 1. Weighted Average Achievement Index or Core Subject Performance Index is higher than at the time of identification (2021-2022 school year). - 2.
+Graduation Rate (average 4,5,6) is higher than at the time of identification (2021-2022 school year).

-iii. ⊠ The State is revising the State-determined number of years a school identified for comprehensive support and improvement in fall 2022 has to meet the statewide exit criteria in order to exit status, which may not exceed four years, before it must take a State-determined more rigorous action.
+The State is revising the State-determined number of years a school identified for comprehensive support and improvement in fall 2022 has to meet the statewide exit criteria in order to exit status, which may not exceed four years, before it must take a State-determined more rigorous action.

-For schools identified for CSI identified in fall 2022 based on data from the 2021-2022 school year, the identified schools may exit after one year if the school is not identified for CSI using the revised criteria and meets one of the following conditions:
+For schools identified for CSI in fall 2022 based on data from the 2021-2022 school year, the identified schools may exit after one year if the school is not identified for CSI using the revised criteria and meets one or more of the following conditions:

-1.For the academic performance indicators (Weighted Average Achievement, Core Subject Performance, Graduation Rate) that were Level 1 in the 2021-2022 school year, the 2022-2023 school year absolute performance is higher than in the 2021-2022 school year.

-2.Weighted Average Achievement Index or Core Subject Performance Index is higher than at the time of identification (2021-2022 school year).

-3.Graduation Rate (average 4,5,6) is 67% or higher.
+- 1. Weighted Average Achievement Index or Core Subject Performance Index is higher than at the time of identification (2021-2022 school year). - 2.
+Graduation Rate (average 4,5,6) is higher than at the time of identification (2021-2022 school year). - 2.
+Exit Criteria for Schools Receiving Additional Targeted Support.
+Due to COVID-19, the State is revising the statewide exit criteria for schools receiving additional targeted support under ESEA section 1111(d)(2)(C) using one or more of the options below:

+A. Timeline

-- 2. Exit Criteria for Schools Receiving Additional Targeted Support.
-Due to COVID-19, the State is revising the statewide exit criteria for schools receiving additional targeted support under ESEA section 1111(d)(2)(C) using one or more of the options below: - A. Timeline - i.
-If The State does not count the 2019-2020 school year toward the number of years in which a school must meet the criteria in order to exit before, for a school receiving Title I, Part A funds, it becomes a CSI school. - ii. ⊠ The State does not count the 2020-2021 school year toward the number of years in which a school must meet the criteria in order to exit before, for a school receiving Title I, Part A funds, it becomes a CSI school. - B. Criteria - i. \square The State is revising the statewide exit criteria for schools receiving additional targeted support under ESEA section 1111(d)(2)(C) that would be eligible to exit status in fall 2022 based on data from the 2021-2022 school year.
+The State does not count the 2019-2020 school year toward the number of years in which a school must meet the criteria in order to exit before, for a school receiving Title I, Part A funds, it becomes a CSI school. - ii.

+The State does not count the 2020-2021 school year toward the number of years in which a school must meet the criteria in order to exit before, for a school receiving Title I, Part A funds, it becomes a CSI school.

+B. Criteria

+i. \boxtimes The State is revising the statewide exit criteria for schools receiving additional targeted support under ESEA section 1111(d)(2)(C) that would be eligible to exit status in fall 2022 based on data from the 2021-2022 school year.

-Under NYSED's ESSA Plan, schools identified for Additional Targeted Support and Improvement (ATSI) were first identified for TSI in the 2018-2019 school year.
+Under NYSED's ESSA Plan, schools identified for Additional Targeted Support and Improvement (ATSI) were first identified for ATSI and TSI in the 2018-2019 school year.
 To exit ATSI status, a school identified for low-performing subgroups of students must, for two consecutive years, be above the levels that would cause a school to be identified for low-performing subgroups of students.
 Additionally, a school implementing a Participation Rate Improvement Plan may not exit ATSI status.

-For the 2021-2022 school year, schools previously identified for ATSI that are not identified for TSI using the revised identification criteria and meeting one of the following conditions may exit identification status:
+For the 2021-2022 school year, schools previously identified for ATSI that are not identified for TSI using the revised identification criteria and meeting one or more of the following conditions may exit identification status:

-- 1. For the academic performance indicators (Weighted Average Achievement, Core Subject Performance, High School Composite Performance, Graduation Rate) that were Level 1 in the 2017-2018 school year, the 2021-2022 school year absolute performance is higher than in the 2017-2018 school year. - 2.
-Weighted Average Achievement Index or Core Subject Performance Index is higher than at the time of identification (2017-2018 school year). - 3.
+- 1. Weighted Average Achievement Index or Core Subject Performance Index is higher than at the time of identification (2017-2018 school year). - 2.
 Graduation Rate (average 4,5,6) is higher than at the time of identification (2017-2018 school year).